Apple Stock: Is It a Good Buy Right Now?

 Stock buybacks are beneficial to existing stockholders since they reduce the number of shares outstanding.
 When you divide the company’s value by a smaller number of shares outstanding, the value of each share rises.

 Apple products are very popular, and its customers are very loyal, so the company’s outlook is pretty rosy.
 But there are always risks, and the current shortage of chips used in iPhones could be cause for concern.
+In fact, Apple CEO Tim Cook told CNBC that the company’s performance had been affected by supply constraints estimated at $6 billion due to chip shortages and pandemic-related manufacturing disruptions in Southeast Asia.

 What the Analysts Say